susmoy15/susmoy15/README.md

 # 💫 About Me:
-I work as a JavaScript Developer at a software company, where I specialize in creating web applications and solving complex coding challenges.
-In addition to my expertise in JavaScript, I have a strong interest in Python, particularly for problem-solving across various platforms.
-I also have a solid foundation in machine learning, deep learning, web scraping, and data visualization with Power BI.
-In my free time, I enjoy reading books and spending quality time with friends.<br><br>
+I'm a JavaScript Developer specializing in banner animations and complex coding challenges.
+Beyond JavaScript, I’m passionate about Python for problem-solving, with a solid foundation in machine learning, deep learning, web scraping, and Power BI for data visualization.
+In my free time, I enjoy reading and spending time with friends.<br><br>

 ## 🌐 Socials: